-This is a Stage 1 Permission in Principle (PIP) application for constructing one dwelling following the demolition of existing building.
+This is an appeal against Horsham District Council's delay in giving or refusing permission of a Stage 1 Permission in Principle (PIP) application for the demolition of the existing structures and construction up one dwelling is against the time constraints for determining these types of applications.
 At this stage, the local planning authority's assessment is confined to the location, land use, and amount of development.
 Unlike full or outline planning applications, a suite of technical reports is not required at this stage.
 Technical issues such as access, layout, ecology, design, trees, drainage, and heritage will be addressed during the Stage 2 technical consent.